Guest post by Sarah Woodard, Spiritual Educator from Stone Bridge Transformation.

 It’s more important that you’re comfortable.

-You can sit in a chair, lay down, sit on the floor with feet out straight and your back against the wall, whatever feel right for you.
+You can sit in a chair, lay down, sit on the floor with feet out straight and your back against the wall, whatever feels right for you.

 Step 3 – Focus on Your Breathing